seed-cat/seedcat/docs/recovery.md

 Using `^` anchors greatly reduces the number of guesses that `seedcat` needs to make.

 # Passphrase Recovery
 Bitcoin passphrases (sometimes misleadingly called the 25th word) are arbitrary strings of text that are added to your seed words.

 Wallets often prompt users to back up their seed words, but users may be tempted to memorize their passphrases leading to possible loss.

 The `--passphrase` option allows you to specify how to attack the passphrase
-- Mask attacks allow you to use [hashcat wildcards](https://hashcat.net/wiki/doku.php?id=mask_attack) such as `?d` for digits and `?l` for lowercase letters
+- **Mask attacks** allow you to use [hashcat wildcards](https://hashcat.net/wiki/doku.php?id=mask_attack) such as `?d` for digits and `?l` for lowercase letters
-- Dictionary attacks allow you to specify newline-separated text files containing words to try
+- **Dictionary attacks** allow you to specify newline-separated text files containing words to try
-- The option accepts up to 2 arguments if you wish to combine attacks
+- You can use the `--passphrase` option twice to combine attacks
-- Guessing seed words and passphrases at the same time is possible but multiplies the guesses
+- Guessing both seed words and passphrases is possible but multiplies the number of guesses

 ## Mask attacks
 If you need to guess a passphrase `"secret"` followed by 3 digits using `--passphrase` argument: